Probing confinement in a $\mathbb{Z}_2$ lattice gauge theory on a quantum computer

 We experimentally implement the $\mathbb{Z}_2$ LGT on up to 21 gmon qubits of a superconducting quantum processor of the Sycamore class (Methods).
 This chip natively supports single-qubit $z$-rotations, rotations along arbitrary axes on the $x$-$y$ plane, and two-qubit gates that are close to $\sqrt{\imunit\mathrm{SWAP}}^\dagger=\exp(-\imunit\frac{\pi}{8}\left(\sigma_1^x\sigma_2^x+\sigma_1^y\sigma_2^y\right))$.
 The major implementational challenge is given by the multi-qubit gates constituting $H_J$.
 For these, we have designed an efficient realization using 6 $\sqrt{\imunit\mathrm{SWAP}}^\dagger$ gates and $3$ layers of single-qubit $z$-rotations (Fig.~\ref{fig:Overview}c), the latter of which do not requite execution time (Methods).
-To put this into context, the best existing decomposition of arbitrary three-qubit circuits requires up to 20 CNOT gates \cite{Shende2006}.
-By parallelizing gates acting on neighboring triples, a single Trotter step can be compressed to a depth of 8 $\sqrt{\imunit\mathrm{SWAP}}^\dagger$ gates instead of the 12 one might naively expect (Methods and Fig.~\ref{fig:full_circuit}).
+To put this into context, decompositions of arbitrary three-qubit circuits require up to 20 CNOT gates \cite{Shende2006}.
+By parallelizing gates acting on neighboring triples, a single Trotter step can be compressed to a depth of 8 layers of $\sqrt{\imunit\mathrm{SWAP}}^\dagger$ gates instead of the 12 one might naively expect (Methods and Fig.~\ref{fig:full_circuit}).
 The respective initial state (Fig.~\ref{fig:Overview}a) is prepared from the fiducial state $\ket{0}^{\otimes L}$, with $L$ being the number of qubits, using single-qubit rotations.
-Compressing the depth of the circuit, altogether a single Trotter step takes 256ns enabling coherent experiments up to 25 Trotter steps for a total run time of an experimental shot up to 6.5$\upmu$s, including state preparation and basis rotations for measurement.
+Compressing the depth of the circuit, altogether a single Trotter step takes 256ns enabling experiments up to 25 Trotter steps for a total run time of an experimental shot up to 6.5$\upmu$s, including state preparation and basis rotations for measurement.
 After the desired number of Trotter steps, we measure the qubits in the computational basis (averaging over 50000 to 200000 shots for each configuration).
 These measurements hand us a wide range of observables, including matter density, electric-field strength, and degree of violation of $\mathrm{U}(1)$ and $\mathbb{Z}_2$ gauge invariance.
 To increase the data quality (for detailed discussions, see Methods and Fig~\ref{fig:postselection_and_calibration}), we employ Floquet calibration \cite{Arute2020}, which uses periodic sequences to characterize and correct coherent errors in the parameters of entangling gates and their drifts, and average over $5$-$10$ different qubit configurations on the chip.
 Further, device errors that violate conservation of total matter charge as well as the $\mathbb{Z}_2$ Gauss's law are mitigated by postselecting on these ideally conserved quantities, which is possible thanks to single-site readout.
 This postselection also drastically reduces the potential impact of readout errors, as only correlated errors over three nearby qubits would go undetected.